 Price of a restaurant meal

 With food and drink being notoriously cheap in Krakow there really isn’t much contest here.
-On average a decent two course meal in a restaurant with a drink will set you back 15 GBP.
+On average a decent two course meal with beer or wine glass/pp in a restaurant in the city center will set you back 15 GBP.
 In Bournemouth you’re looking at around 40 GBP for the same thing whilst in Ibiza on average around 40 EUR.

 Price of daytime activities

 Whilst all three destinations have a number of different activities on offer, the only way to look at this one fairly was to choose one activity.
 With one of the most popular stag, and indeed hen activities being paintball we decided to have a look at this.
-In Krakow it will cost you on average 20 GBP / pp, whilst in Ibiza and Bournemouth you’re looking at around 30 GBP / pp, with this not including transfers either.
+In Krakow it will cost you on average 30 GBP / pp with roundtrip transfers and Rep included, whilst in Ibiza and Bournemouth you’re looking at around 30 GBP / pp but not including transfers.

 Price of club entry

 This is quite a variable one as there are a number of different types of clubs for different styles, tastes and of course budgets.
-We’re guessing though that on a hen weekend you only really want to go to a top nightspot, so we thought we’d compare what the internet described as the best nightclub in each location.
+We’re guessing though that on a hen weekend you only really want to go to a top nightspot, so we thought we’d compare what the Internet described as the best nightclub in each location.
 For Ibiza the top rated club was Privilege, with an entry fee of 50 EUR making it the most expensive of the three venues.
 In Bournemouth the top rated club is a venue called Halo, with entry setting you back 10 GBP.
-Shine club is supposedly Krakow’s top rated club, and the entry there is free most nights!
-In fact, very few clubs in Krakow charge for entry and if they do it will never normally be more than six or seven pounds.
+Shine club is supposedly Krakow’s top rated club currently, and the entry there is free most nights if booked as part of the bar crawl with PartyKrakow!
+In fact, very few clubs in Krakow charge ladies for entry and if they do it will never normally be more than three or four pounds.

 So as you can see from the above prices Krakow really is the cheapest of the three venues.
 Another way to save a few quid is to book a package deal as well, because even though you’re forking out more money to begin with, a lot of them contain a lot of food and drink so you’ll be saving money in the long run.